jncraton/connectiongrammar/readme.md

     Stud -> 'Move(0,-1,0)' 'Place("Brick1x1")' Stud
     Stud -> ɛ

-Adding a simple fitness function to return perfect fitness unless we have more than 3 bricks in the model would allow this to successfully generate the following placement program:
+Adding a simple fitness function to return perfect fitness unless we have more than 3 bricks in the model will allow us to generate a placement program.
+Here are the steps for the generation process:

-    Move(0,-1,0)
-    Place("Brick1x1")
-    Move(0,-1,0)
-    Place("Brick1x1")
-    Move(0,-1,0)
-    Place("Brick1x1")

-Here are the generation steps for that output string:

-1. `Stud`
+1. `Stud` (Start symbol in our grammar)
     - 0 Elements
     - Fitness: 1.0
 2. `Move(0,-1,0) Place("Brick1x1") Stud`